 Homemade Handmade Cultured Ice Cream

-Is it possible to make a delicious AND healthy ice cream without processed sugar or eggs AND by hand without an ice cream machine?
+Is it possible to make a delicious and healthy ice cream without processed sugar or eggs, and by hand?
 Yes!

-The simplicity of this recipe will amaze you, and the great thing is that you can do this without an ice cream machine.
-You could whip the cream with a stand mixer, but it’s actually good exercise for your arms to do this by hand.
+The simplicity of this recipe will amaze you, and the best part is that you can make it without an ice cream machine.
+You could whip the cream with a stand mixer, but it’s actually good exercise for your arms to do this by hand with a whisk.

 Here’s a recipe to make Perfect Pickles if you are interested.